The If-Modified-Since HTTP header tells a search engine spider one of two things about a webpage...

 One way to describe If Modified Since is to think of that little flag on your mailbox outside your house.
 If you put

-the flag up, then the postman knows you have mail in there and he will come and get it.
+the flag up, then the postman (or woman) knows you have mail in there and will come and get it.
 If the flag on your mailbox is

-down then the postman knows he doesn't have to pick up any mail.
+down then the postperson knows they don't have to pick up any mail.

 Since Google spiders billions of pages, there is no real need to use their resources or yours to look at a webpage that